Traditional Friday Dish

 About This Dish

-Couscous is the heart of Moroccan cuisine and is traditionally served at special occasions and family gatherings.
-This grain, made from semolina, is steamed over a fragrant broth infused with vegetables, chickpeas, and warm spices.
+Couscous is the heart of Moroccan cuisine and is traditionally served at special occasions and family gatherings, particularly on Fridays after prayer.
+This grain, made from semolina wheat, is steamed over a fragrant broth infused with vegetables, chickpeas, and warm spices.
 The result is an incredibly aromatic, colorful, and delicious dish that brings people together.

 The name "couscous" comes from the Arabic word "kuskus," which means "to pound" or "to roll."
 Traditional preparation involves rolling semolina with water and flour to create the perfect grain size.
 The steaming process allows the couscous to absorb the flavors from the broth below, creating a harmonious dish where every element complements the others.